MomsFriendlyDevCo/Momsronomicon/README.md

 | Dev                   | Developer.
 You.
 | DevOps                | A different breed of a developer.
 DevOps is primerily concerned with system deployment and maintenance of Dev produced products.
 | Epochs / Epoc         | A method of storing time.
 An Unix Epoch is equal to the number of seconds since 1970-01-01 00:00:00 in UTC
+| ERD                   | Entity Relationship Diagram.
+A typical diagram showing the layout of a relational database structure
 | Git                   | A package management system.
 Known for being developed by Linus Torvalds and its excessive use of tree diagrams in its documentation.
 | GitHub                | Website specializing in the storage of Git Repos
 | HLL                   | Higher-level-language.
 Any modern programming language such as PHP or JavaScript